danieldong51/nuggets-game/DESIGN.md

 ## Design Spec
 ### Team Tux, Winter 2022

-According to the [Requirements Spec] (REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
+According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
 Our design also includes the player, spectator and grid modules.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.